ndming/virtual-object-insertion/README.md

 ```

 PyTorch provides the lower layers for models maintained by the
-[Hugging Face](https://github.com/huggingface) used in the implemenation:
+[Hugging Face](https://github.com/huggingface) community used in the implemenation:

 ```
 pip install transformers diffusers[torch] xformers